SkoolNotes/Taproot/2020BIO101/KBhBIO101Proteins.md

 The linear order of amino acids — staring from the amino terminus (N, exposes the _Amine_ end) and moving to carbonxy terminusi (C, exposes the _Carboxy_ terminus).

-Average protean is about 300 amino acids long.o
+Average protean is about 300 amino acids long.

 ### Protean secondary structure